 Cleaning, Lubrication and preserving agents are chemical products.

 Incorrect use can damage your bike.

 - Only use products expressly suitable for bikes. - Ensure that these products do not attack either paint, rubber, plastic or metal parts etc. Consult your dealer. - Follow the respective manufacturer's instructions. - 4.
 Rinse the entire bike with a gentle water jet and allow it to dry. - 5.
 Clean the chain. - Drip a suitable chain cleaner into a clean, spirit-free cotton cloth and wipe the chain down.
-When doing co clowly aportate the crank.

-When doing so stowly operate the crank against the direction of drive.
+When doing so slowly operate the crank against the direction of drive.

-- Repeat this process as often as possible with a clean area of the cloth until the chain is clean. - Allow the cleaner to evaporate for about an hour. - If cleaner remains between the chain links the new grease will be immediately broken down and will be totally ineffective. - Sparingly apply a lubricant suitable for bicycle chains to the chain links.
+- Repeat this process as often as possible with a clean area of the cloth until the chain is clean. - Allow the cleaner to evaporate for about an hour. - I If cleaner remains between the chain Links the new grease will be immediately broken down and will be totally ineffective. - Sparingly apply a Lubricant suitable for bicycle chains to the chain Links.